RuedigerMoeller/fast-cast/README.md

 **NodeId, Unicast**

 Each node is assigned a unique id.
 If null is provided as a receiver in the offer method, all subscribers will receive the message sent.
 If a nodeid is provided, only the specific node will receive the packet.
-Note that if one alternates quickly in between receiverIds or 'null' then 'nodeId', batching might suffer, as the receiver id is set on packet level, not message level.
+Note that if one alternates quickly in between receiverIds or 'null', batching might suffer, as the receiver id is set+filtered on packet level, not message level.